 Evangelos Marinakis: The story of the King of Piraeus's life, work & love of football

-Sky Sports News senior reporter Rob Dorsett was afforded a unique insight into Nottingham Forest owner Evangelos Marinakis and his empire in the most personal and revealing UK interview he has ever done
+Sky Sports News senior reporter Rob Dorsett was afforded a unique insight into Nottingham Forest owner Evangelos Marinakis and his empire in the most personal and revealing UK interview he has ever done; watch Meeting Marinakis on Sky Sports Premier League at 10.15pm on Wednesday

 It was 3.15 in the morning.
 I'd been sitting for five-and-a-half hours, in clouds of cigar smoke, inside the executive lounge of the Georgios Kairaskakis Stadium, waiting for my final audience with the King of Piraeus.